JRulik/UneccessaryFileCreator/README.txt

 -This application can create files given size.
 -Mabye it could be harmful for your disks (creating many files).
 Not sure how its managed on OS level.
 -Use only at your own risk.
 See implementation before use of application if you are worry.
--Usage of this application is obivous from UI.
-UI is simple and good, if you dont understand usage of it, the fault is on your side.
+-Usage of this application is obvious from UI.
+UI is simple and good, if you don´t understand usage of it, the fault is on your side.

 About app:
 Main purpose of this app was to learn JavaFx and some threading.
 Not much higher goals.